 In terms of visitor preferences and recreational choices the research identified "nature reserves and waterways" as the top priority for further improvements.
-Recreational values are closely linked with environmental quality and the opportunities provided by
+Recreational values are closely linked with environmental quality and the opportunities provided by the setting.
+This research is supported by the community consultation undertaken for this plan of management.
+Community responses highlighted the following recreational values associated with Pughs Lagoon and Smith Park (see 4.2 Community Values):-

-Key issues affecting recreational values
+4.8.3 Key issues affecting recreational values